Bio

 Late Blossoms

-The stories in this collection are set at the literary salon hosted in the mid-twentieth century at the Jerusalem residence of painter Anna Ticho and her husband, ophthalmologist Dr. Albert Ticho.
+This collection of linked short stories captures a vivid image of Jerusalem, past and present, through the eyes of its diverse inhabitants, specifically historical and contemporary migrant women artists.
+The stories in the central part of the collection are set at a literary salon hosted in the mid-twentieth century at the Jerusalem residence of painter Anna Ticho and her husband, ophthalmologist Dr. Albert Ticho.
 Each story features as its protagonist a different character, all of them migrant European women writers, poets, or painters.
-Inspired by historical figures, among them Anna Ticho, Rachel Bluwstein, Zelda Schneurson-Mishkovsky, Else Lasker-Schüler, Leah Goldberg, and Nelly Sachs, these characters reappear in the interlinked short stories.
+Inspired by historical figures, among them Anna Ticho, Rachel Bluwstein-Sela, Zelda Schneurson-Mishkovsky, Else Lasker-Schüler, Leah Goldberg, and Nelly Sachs, these characters reappear in the linked short stories.
 Meeting on a regular basis to share their creative work and discuss the challenges of writing and painting in a new and unfamiliar environment, language, and culture, these women shaped the emerging State of Israel’s literary, artistic, cultural, and intellectual scenes.

 Available from Vine Leaves Press